kiante-fernandez/select_multi_options/README.md

 deploying
 ~~- use flask web application?
 No, use node.js~~
 - run on cognition.io or Heroku or something else?
+Heroku.
 ~~- send data directly to drive? or save of some container?~~